dmytrostriletskyi/django-telegram-login/docs/source/index.rst

 **django-telegram-login** is a reusable Django application for Telegram authorization, also known as Telegram login.

-This package provides a widgets generators as part of HTML code that you can render from view by context easly, also callback and redirect ways to user's login, and simple widgets' customization functionaly.
+This package provides a widgets generators as part of HTML code that you can render from view by context easly, also callback and redirect ways to user's login, and simple widgets' customization functionality.

 You are able to start working with package from tutorials: